graphops/substreams-sink-sql/README.md

 - Amount of RAM you want to allocate.

 Let's take a container that is going to have 8 GiB of RAM.
 We suggest leaving 512 MiB for other part of the `generate-csv` tasks, which mean we could dedicated 7.488 GiB to buffering.
 If your schema has 10 tables, you should use `--buffer-max-size=785173709` (`7.488 GiB / 10 = 748.8 MiB = 785173709`).

+### Ingestion Modes

+This sink supports two primary ingestion modes tailored to different data contracts and operational needs:

+- run: Consumes DatabaseChanges and applies CRUD operations against an existing schema (created via `setup`).
+Uses system tables `cursors` and `substreams_history` for cursoring and optional reorg handling.
+Best when your module emits DatabaseChanges and you want tight DB control.
+See flags `--batch-block-flush-interval`, `--batch-row-flush-interval`, `--live-block-flush-interval`.

+- from-proto: Consumes a typed protobuf message (from your output module), derives and manages schema automatically, and inserts entities in relational tables.
+Uses `_cursor_`, `_blocks_`, and `_sink_info_`.
+Great for greenfield ingestion or when you want schema derived from your protos.

+Key behaviors and recommendations:

+- Finalization (from-proto): Any outstanding partial batch flushes when the requested range completes; the final cursor is stored.
+- Live + constraints: Live streaming works with or without constraints.
+For heavy backfills, prefer `--no-constraints` for speed, then use constraints for live integrity if needed.
+- Reorg handling (run): `--undo-buffer-size` controls strategy.
+Non-zero buffers blocks (disables DB-level reorgs near head); zero enables DB-level reorgs (where supported).
+- Mode handoff: `run` and `from-proto` maintain different system tables by design.
+If you backfilled with `from-proto`, continue live with `from-proto` to reuse `_cursor_`/`_blocks_`.
+Switching to `run` directly will not reuse the same cursor tables and may require a migration.

+See also:

+- docs/FROM_PROTO.md — full from-proto reference (flags, schema, live/reorgs).
+- docs/FROM_PROTO_GENERATE_CSV_README.md — CSV backfill aligned to from-proto.